Calculated columns

 Schema References: References to tables outside of the existing schema are not supported.

-Functions: Calculated Column includes a wide range of functions that can be used in your expressions, such as aggregation functions (
+Functions: Calculated Column includes a wide range of functions that can be used in your expressions, such as time intelligence functions (

 ,DATEADD